• Skip to primary navigation

 There is also very little pith, which removes easily with the peel.
 The segments separate easily as well.

-Fun tip: Consider keeping the peels to candy them.
+Fun tip: Consider keeping the peels and making candied orange peels.
 Throw them in the freezer until you have enough to make a batch.
-They work great (I've tried it and will update with a recipe soon).
 The rinds also make a fragrant cocktail garnish.

 When are they in season?